JereKuusela/valheim-infinity_hammer/publish/README.md

 - `hammer connect`: Selects the hovered building.
 - `hammer circle=[radius]` or `hammer rect=[width,depth] angle=[degrees]`: Selects all nearby objects.

 Selecting the hovered object can be quickly done by pressing NumPad5.

 Holding alt key will select the entire building.
+Holding ctrl key picks up the objects instead (copy + delete).

 The hammer build menu also contains Pipette and Area select tools.